-PureForm™ additive manufacturing platform
+PureForm™ additive manufacturing technology

 Holo starts with a proprietary slurry of MIM powder and photoresistive polymer binder.
 Parts are built layer-by-layer with high resolution, high throughput optical printers developed by Holo.
 The resulting “green state” parts are then baked in a sintering oven to remove all traces of binder, resulting in highly pure final parts with qualities approaching bulk material.